Xray-App/xray-junit-extensions/README.md

 - add comments ot the Test Run, right from within the test method
 - set the values for Test Run custom fields, right from within the test method

+### Features (for TestRail users)

+- link a test method to an existing testcase

 ### Main classes

 The project consists of:

-- **EnhancedLegacyXmlReportGeneratingListener**: a custom TestExecutionListener implementation that is responsible for generating a custom JUnit XML with additional properties Xray can take advantage of
+- **EnhancedLegacyXmlReportGeneratingListener**: a custom TestExecutionListener implementation that is responsible for generating a custom JUnit XML with additional properties Xray (or TestRail) can take advantage of

+For Xray,

 - **@XrayTest**, **@Requirement**: new, optional annotations to provide additional information whenever writing the automated test methods
 - **XrayTestReporterParameterResolver**: a new, optional JUnit 5 extension that provides the means to report additional information to Xray, inside the test method flow

+For TestRail,

+- **@TestRail**: new, optional annotation to provide additional information whenever writing the automated test methods for TestRail

 ## Installing